 One of the fathers of modern climatology

-was the great Swedish scientist, Svante Arrhenius.
+was the great Swedish scientist and Nobel laureate, Svante Arrhenius.
 He was the first person to quantify the warming effect of mankind's

 CO2 emissions, and correctly predict that it would benefit agriculture.
 He even predicted what is now called

 "By the influence of the increasing percentage of carbonic acid

 in the atmosphere, we may hope to enjoy ages with… better climates,… when the earth will bring forth much more